 A neighbor, building, or business next to me is causing a problem.
 What can I do?

 If possible, try talking to the owner face-to-face or sending a letter to resolve the problem.
 If that is not possible or does not work, call 911 or 311 to report the problem.
-For more about these types of concerns, consult Community Law Center’s publication, Revitalizing Baltimore’s Neighborhoods.
+For more about these types of concerns, consult Community Law Center’s publication, Strengthening Baltimore’s Neighborhoods.

 I am an individual or a for-profit business with a legal problem; can Community Law Center help?